borzacchiello/GhidraWideGraphLayout/README.md

 Do not expect nothing special, it is a (probably broken) early release.

 ### Installation
-Download the realese zip, open Ghidra, click on `File/Install Extensions...` and select the zip.
+Go to release, download the zip, open Ghidra, click on `File/Install Extensions...` and select the zip.